Coderguy71/HalfAdder/README.md

 # HalfAdder
 Simple Verilog code to create a half-adder.

 A half adder is a digital logic circuit that adds two single-bit binary inputs.
-Single bit binary inputs have a carry over when the sum is over 1 (1+1, sum=0, carryover=1).

-Inputs: a, b
-Outputs: sum, carry
+The inputs are two user buttons and the output are 2 LEDS on the board.
+This code works in GowinIDE utilizing a GW2AR-LV18QN88C8/I7 Tang Nano 20k FPGA Board.